The beauty of qualitative research is that it can benefit every phase of this process.

 A/B testing is very useful when redesigning an entire website or comparing something to an older version.

 This methodology involves the construction of hypotheses and theories through collecting and analyzing data.

-Research based on grounded theory is usually going to begin with a question (or some other form of collected qualitative data).
+Research-based on grounded theory usually begins with a question (or some other form of collecting qualitative data).

 As researchers review the data collected, ideas and/or concepts begin to emerge from the data.